Giants Causeway Facts

 That occurs due to the combination of many factors.
 Perhaps most notable of all is the mathematical nature of the wonder of Nature.
 That’s true given the fact that the majority of the columns comprising the site have a astounding hexagonal shape.

 Some of the fabulous natural columns possess four, five, seven, or, for a few, even eight sides, though.
 The various columns also range in total height, thereby creating a latticed pattern.
 This characteristic only serves to add to the distinctiveness of the formation.

 Despite the sense of wonder they create, the tallest of the numerous columns only measures roughly an astounding 39 ft (12 m) in height.
 Yet, as mesmerizing as the columns themselves remain, they do not represent the only impressive feature of the awesome site.

 That’s due to the nature of the solidified lava flow found within the nearby cliffs.
 It was from this that the remarkable Giants Causeway formed long ago.
 This concentration of volcanic rock itself measures nearly an astounding 92 ft (28 m) thick in some locations.

-Giants Causeway Geology
+Giants Causeway Location, Formation, and Geology

-As a result of great pressure, molten lava protruded through extensive chalk beds, forming a large plateau of lava.
+Due to great pressure, molten lava protruded through extensive chalk beds.
+This then formed a large plateau of lava.
 As it cooled, contraction occurred.
-This process was similar to what occurs in drying mud, and the contraction occurred in both a horizontal and a vertical manner.
+Similar to what occurs in drying mud, the contraction occurred in both a horizontal and a vertical manner.

+The process continued for some time.
 Subsequent erosion then formed numerous unique structures.
 Some of these also possess names based on their supposed resemblance to other objects, with two notables being the Giants Boot and the Chimney Stacks.